-1.2 This was an announced material change inspection at the request of the Department for Education (DfE) to assess the school's proposal to increase the total number of pupils from 930 to 1000 pupils.
-The inspection focused on the school's compliance with the Education (Independent School Standards) Regulations 2014 (ISSRs).
+1.2 This was an announced material change inspection at the request of the Department for Education (DfE) to assess the school's proposal to increase the total number of pupils from 210 to 250.
+The inspection focused on the school's compliance with the Education (Independent School Standards) Regulations 2014 (ISSRs) and the requirements of the Early Years Statutory Framework.